My Al Capone Museum | home

 Al Capone's Personal Telephone

-This amazing piece of Capone history comes from Al Capone's Florida Palm Island estate.
-This 1915 patented Kellogg telephone comes to the Myalcaponemuseum courtesy of one outstanding individual named Mr. Tom Dooley.
-Special thanks to him for understanding history, and for making it possible for me to share this item with all the history buffs out there.
+This amazing piece of Capone history now in the Myalcaponemuseum collection comes from Al Capone's Florida Palm Island estate.
+This 1915 patented Kellogg telephone comes to my collection and website courtesy of one outstanding individual named Mr. Tom Dooley.
+Special thanks to him for understanding history, and for making it possible for me to have it in my collection in order to share this item with all the history buffs out there.
 Tom's mother was a nurse hired by the Capone family in the early 1940's to take care of Al, who was ill due to the complications of his advanced syphillis.

 Mary, who didn't drive at the time, would visit the Palm Island, a man made island via bus and a jitney (Taxi).